Millennium Earl: Appearances

 The Earl then orders the Noah to send level-3 Akumas to attack Black Order headquarters and kill the exorcists.
 As the exorcists defeat the invaders, he curses himself for not killing Allen when they met.
 During another fight the Earl discovers that Nea, the 14th disciple of the Noah, is within Allen and he tries to recruit him as a Noah.
 Although Nea had tried to kill him several years ago, the Earl wants to remain close to him and orders Allen's kidnapping.
 When Allen leaves the Order after he loses his rights as an exorcist, the Earl and the Noah follow him.
 As the Earl corners Allen in a town Nea possesses the exorcist.
 He reveals that the Earl is one-half of the Millennium Earl, who vanished and was reincarnated as the twins Mana D. Campbell (マナ・D・キャンベル) and Nea D. Campbell.
 Mana is the present Earl).
 Nea's death made the Earl lose his memory.
 Confused at being called "Mana" and saying that Mana "is gone", the Earl abandons Nea.
+When Allen recalls his childhood with Mana, the latter has problems expressing his grief as he claims the Millennium Earl will take him if he cries over his dog's death.
+When Allen accidentally destroyed Mana's with his Innocence, the Earl's suit appears to take Mana who is saved by Cross Marian.
+Though Allen claims he caused Mana's death, his partner Yu Kanda deduces Mana is still alive and that he is also part of the Holy War.